environmental-bioinformatics-master/popgen_HW6_2023/README.md

 # Step 2: Demultiplex reads

-Now, you need to demultiplex your reads using the barcode information in file you just retrieved from Zenodo.
+Now, you need to demultiplex your reads using the barcode information in the file you just retrieved from Zenodo.
 Use these parameters:\
 Restriction enzyme: sbfI\
 Clean reads\
 Discard low-quality reads\